 We advise purchasing online prior to your visit and picking up at will call or printing at home.
 Print at home is the most convenient choice but keep in mind you will have several pieces of 8 1/2 x 11-inch paper now to carry around the parks – will-call tickets are credit card sized.

 Complimentary Express Pass Unlimited is tied to your resort room key received at check-in.

 How to Use Express Pass

 Attractions with Express will have a separate, specially marked entrance.
-A Universal Team Member will scan your Express Pass and a camera will verify your face to the ticket.
-No other verification is required in the queue.
+A Universal Team Member will scan your Express Pass and a camera will verify your face.
+Then progress through the queue and you will merge at the ride boarding platform.

 Do you have questions about Universal Express Pass?
 Leave your questions and comments below!